Plano, TX Solar Panels

 Texas Solar Incentives

-Plano homeowners may be eligible for several solar incentives in Texas that can help reduce the upfront and long-term cost of going solar.
+Plano homeowners have access to several solar incentives in Texas that can help reduce the upfront and long-term costs of going solar.

-Note: The federal residential solar tax credit has been eliminated.
-If you explore a solar lease through LightReach, Palmetto applies the commercial tax credit and passes those savings through lower monthly payments.
+Note that the federal residential solar tax credit is no longer available for new installations.
+State and local incentives still apply.
+If you lease solar through Palmetto’s LightReach program, Palmetto handles the commercial tax credit and passes savings to you through lower monthly payments.

 | Incentive | Type | Description | Source |